per mezzosoprano e orchestra

 Program Notes/Il Programma

-As part of the Respighi family commission, Maestro Di Vittorio completed Respighi’s orchestration of the extant orchestral manuscript in anticipation of its 100th anniversary.
-The completed work was published in 2013, and is now available under Edizioni Panastudio / Casa Ricordi (Universal Music).
+As part of the Respighi family commission, Maestro Di Vittorio completed Respighi’s orchestration of the extant orchestral manuscript, as provided by the Respighi family, for its first engraved critical edition in anticipation of its 100th anniversary in 2013.
+Tre Liriche is available for rental under publisher Casa Ricordi (Universal Music) in Italy in two versions: the original for mezzosoprano (or baritone) and orchestra, and for soprano (or tenor) and orchestra.